glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 The development team settled on the following services:

-- Delivery scheduler.
+- Delivery Scheduler.
 Receives client requests to schedule a delivery, and manages the workflow.
 - Package.
 Stores information about packages.
 - Delivery.
 Manages deliveries and tracks delivery status.
 This service generates status update events for each delivery.
-- Delivery history.
+- Delivery History.
 Records the history of all deliveries.

  ![](./images/services.svg)

+The Delivery Scheduler service also depends on two services from other bounded contexts, namely Accounts and Drone Management.